AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: preferences_assistant.png

-When starting GPS for the first time, a preferences assistant window opens, allowing you to configure some general preferences (color theme, key bindings etc.).
+When starting GNAT Studio for the first time, a preferences assistant window opens, allowing you to configure some general preferences (color theme, key bindings, etc.).

-You can skip the remaining pages of the preferences assistant by clicking on the :guilabel:`Start using GPS` button or by clicking on red cross.
+You can skip the remaining pages of the preferences assistant by clicking on the :guilabel:`Start using GNAT Studio` button or by clicking on red cross.

 .. index:: welcome dialog
 .. index:: windows; welcome dialog